 Scenario: You desperately need a housekeeper but don't know how to begin.
 Here is a short video with some help and advice on how to hire a housekeeper.

-You are not alone.
-It is estimated that American women spend on average, 25 hours weekly doing household tasks.
-That equals almost 100 hours a month, and more than 1,000 hours yearly of lost time!
+American women spend, on average, about 23 hours weekly doing cleaning tasks.
+That is almost 100 hours a month, a…